Mark O'Meley: Playing career

 O'Meley made his first grade debut for North Sydney in round 1 1999 against Western Suburbs at Parramatta Stadium.
 At the end of the 1999 NRL season, North Sydney had a joint venture with arch rivals the Manly-Warringah Sea Eagles to form the Northern Eagles as part of the NRL's rationalisation plan.

 O'Meley played for the Northern Eagles in their inaugural game against the Newcastle Knights in round 1 of the 2000 NRL season at the Central Coast Stadium.
 O'Meley departed the club at the end of the 2001 season and signed for Canterbury.

 O'Meley, nicknamed the Ogre or "Shrek" for his shaved head and burly figure, was first selected to represent New South Wales as a front-rower for game II of the 2001 State of Origin series.
 He has also represented in the 2002, 2004 and 2006 Origin series.

 O'Meley played for Canterbury at prop forward in their 2004 NRL grand final victory over cross-town rivals, the Sydney Roosters.

 O'Meley was selected in the Australian team to go and compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In his first game, he scored one try.
 In the final against Great Britain he played from the interchange bench in the Kangaroos' 44–4 victory.

 O'Meley participated in the 2005 and 2006 Tri-Nation series as well as Tests against France and New Zealand.

-At the end of the 2007 NRL season, O'Meley signed for the Sydney Roosters.
-In his first season at the club, the side reached the semi-final stage but were eliminated by the New Zealand Warriors.
+In May 2007, O'Meley announced that he had signed a four-year contract for the Sydney Roosters.

+In his first season at the Roosters in 2008, the side reached the semi-final stage but were eliminated by the New Zealand Warriors.

 While originally not selected, he was selected for City in the City vs Country match on 8 May 2009, due to injury to another player.

 He announced that he would be leaving the Sydney Roosters at the end of the 2009 NRL season to play in the Super League with English club Hull F.C. along with Roosters teammates Craig Fitzgibbon and Jordan Tansey.

 In his final year at the Sydney Roosters, the club finished last on the table and claimed the wooden spoon.